caperaven/crs-router/readme.md

 1. default - what is the default view to load when the router is initialized
 1. root - what is the folder path where the views in this configuration's routes can be found
 1. auto-nav - auto navigate on url change
+1. auto-hide - if you want to process the view before displaying it, set auto hide to true. this sets visibility to hidden when routes change and you must set it to visible manually.
+This only applies if the view is NOT html only.
 1. routes - definition of what routes are available

 ## Auto nav